jacaudi/packer-template-debian-11/README.md

 # Packer Debain 11 (Bullseye) Template for Proxmox

 Packer configuration for creating Debian 11 virtual machine templates for Proxmox VE.
+Inspired by, and based upon the work started by, [Roman Tomjak](https://github.com/romantomjak/packer-proxmox-template)

 ## Requirements